jupyter/jupyter_client/docs/messaging.rst

           'type' : 'request',
           'command' : 'richInspectVariables',
           'arguments' : {
-              # The variable name is used when the debugger is not stopped on a breakpoint.
               'variableName' : str,
-              # The variable reference is used when the debugger hit a breakpoint.
+              # The frameId is used when the debugger hit a breakpoint only.
-              'variableReference' : int
+              'frameId' : int
           }
       }